 BTU is about elevating the work we’re already doing with our partners throughout Greater Baltimore to better address the needs of the region.
 TU's priority is on creating opportunities for positive impact, while respecting the breadth and diversity of our partnerships.
 Five impact areas serve as a basis for how the efforts, resources, and recognition of university-community partnerships are organized.

 For over 150 years, TU has been Maryland’s largest provider of teachers.
-We know one of the biggest determinants for a thriving and competitive economy is high-quality and equitable education.
+We know one of the biggest determinants for a thriving and competitive economy is high-quality and equitable education. (add link to back of 1-pager with k-12 data)

 Strong neighborhoods and sustainable communities are key to increasing the quality of life for citizens across Maryland.
 We work with our partners to address the most pressing needs for our communities.